-Kek Lok Si Temple
+6. Marvel at the Kek Lok Si Temple

 It is open to the public and a worthwhile experience for you and the kids.
 There are lots of steps and narrow columns to climb, so leave the stroller behind.

 The temple grounds are beautiful; there are sacred ponds and manicured plants to admire.
-The kids will love climbing the seven tiered Pagoda of King Rama VI and will be awed by a massive bronze statue of the goddess of mercy.
+The kids will love climbing the seven-tiered Pagoda of King Rama VI and will be awed by a massive bronze statue of the goddess of mercy.

 There are also glass elevators to ride in and turtles to feed.
 A great 2 hours of exploring and learning!

-Eat – Then Eat Some More
+7. Eat – Then Eat Some More

 I could seriously write thousands of words here, but I won’t.
-Try something new everyday, there is so much for your tastebuds to learn.
+Try something new every day, there is so much for your tastebuds to learn.

 From 6pm until late there will be hundreds of Penang’s finest foods for you to sample – and will cost you a few ringgits only.

 This place will be buzzing with locals; don’t be afraid to ask them for a recommendation, or follow behind and order the same.
-When buying food for the little ones, remember to ask the cook to not put any chilli on their food.
+When buying food for the little ones, remember to ask the cook to not put any chili on their food.

 - and Nasi Kandar: aromatic rice with curry or whatever.

-Shop Till You Drop
+8. Shop Till You Drop

 You need to take advantage of great shopping and cheap prices.

 Shops generally open after 10am and are open till late at night.
-Gurney Plaza is one of many upmarket modern shopping centres where you will find your brand name stores with great savings.
+Gurney Plaza is one of many upmarket modern shopping centres where you will find your brand-name stores with great savings.

 Here you will find a myriad of interesting shops and boutique stalls.
-You’ll find lots of cool gadgets and knick knacks for the kids to have fun with.
+You’ll find lots of cool gadgets and knick-knacks for the kids to have fun with.

-Catch the Ferry
+9. Catch the Ferry